 Before you go kayaking, make sure to have the right equipment with you.
 Not having a safety whistle or a buoyant bailing bucket could get you in trouble in case of an emergency.

-A compass and a marine band radio are other essentials that can help you navigate your way through the waters.
+A compass and a hand held marine band radio are other essentials that can help you navigate your way through the waters.
 In addition, bring plenty of sun protection and water to keep you from getting overheated or dehydrated.
 The best place to go on Cape Cod for rental equipment and tours is Provincetown Harbor Tours.